portworx/px-docs/cloudsnaps.md

 ```

 Users can force the full backup any time by giving the --full option.
-If only one credential is configured, then it may be skipped on the command line.
+If only one credential is configured on the cluster, then the cred-uuid option may be skipped on the command line.

 Here are a few steps to perform cloud backups successfully